yodrew/yodrew.github.io/_pages/make.md

 ### intro

-Just the ideas in this book can bring relief and hope.
-But 99% of their value lies in their application.
-This requires a darkroom, an uncommon thing.
-But buildings are plentiful.
+Just the thesis of this book has brought relief and hope to readers.
+But 99% of its value lies in its application.
+This requires a darkroom.
+Darkrooms are uncommon.
+Suitable buildings are not.
 These last four "make" chapters explain how to build darkrooms inside existing buildings.

-Whether you build a darkroom or not, reading these chapters will give you a sense of being in one.
-You will see how the abstractions in the first part of the book apply concretely, how its theory, process, and design make up an integral whole.
-You will know what is going on around you during a retreat.
-You will know what to look for in a darkroom.
-You will not be useless should yours break down during your retreat!
+Whether or not you build a darkroom, reading these chapters will give you a sense of being in one.
+You will:

+- see how
+	- the abstractions in the first part of the book apply concretely in this one
+	- theory, process, and design make up an integral whole, sans contradiction
+- learn how to combine elements into a system in your own design
+- learn what to look for in a darkroom
+- know what is going on around you during a retreat
+- be better able to help diagnose, even fix yours should it break down during your retreat

 This chapter provides basic information that applies to all components of a darkroom.
-The next three chapters provide blueprints and instructions for components related to three elements: air, darkness, water.
-They are vents, silencers, seals, blinds, and kitchen and bathroom fixtures.
+The next three chapters provide blueprints and instructions for components related to three elements:

+- air
+	- vents: helix and threshold
+	- silencer
+	- fan mount
+	- power sources, heating, air purification are discussed
+- darkness
+	- mask
+	- door seal
+	- blinds: double blind and panel
+- water: DIY, portable kitchen and bathroom fixtures
+	- sink
+	- toilet
+	- bath/shower

 Designs are low-cost, low-tech, and work off-grid.

 A darkroom is a real thing you see and touch, make, use, and offer others.
 It is not a metaphor.
 It takes a knowledge, imagination, design, measurement, plans, materials, craftsmanship, construction, testing, and improvement.